Aramark is the Berkley School District food service provider.

 D) Share children’s racial and ethnic identities (optional).
 On the back of the application, we ask you to share information about your children’s race and ethnicity.
 This field is optional and does not affect your children’s eligibility for free or reduced-price school meals.

-Frequently Asked Questions about Free and Reduced-Price School Meals
+Frequently Asked Questions & Eligibility Chart for Free and Reduced-Price School Meals

 Who Can Get Free or Reduced Priced-Meals?